vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

 });
 ```

-With the same strategy you could test the `User` component the same way with did for the `App` component.
+With the same strategy you could test the `User` component the same way we did for the `App` component.

 ### Helpful links